Matteo-Celia/Computational-Intelligence-2023-2024/lab2/README.md

 # LAB2 - ES

-In this lab the objective is to develop an expert system able to play the nim game (misère game, the one who take sthe last stone(s) loses) following some rules (included the nim sum) and, an evolutionary strategy able to find the best strategy among a set of different strategies.
+In this lab the objective is to develop an expert system able to play the nim game (misère game, the one who take sthe last stone(s) loses) following some rules (included the nim sum) and, an evolved agent able to find the best strategy among a set of different strategies.

 ## Expert System